 - dash cayenne pepper (to add a hint of heat)

-Place diced lion's mane, onions, and sweet peppers into lightly oiled skillet and sweat for about 15 minutes on low heat (3 on our stove), stirring regularly.
+Place diced lion's mane, onions, and sweet peppers into lightly oiled/buttered skillet and sweat for about 15 minutes on medium-low heat (3 on our stove), stirring regularly.
 The aim is to remove almost all the water from the ingredients, otherwise your crab cakes won't hold together.
 After 15 minutes, add garlic and sweat for another 5 minutes until no water remains in pan and ingredients are lightly browned. *Our lion's mane was very wet due to recent rains, so if your lion's mane is dry, sweating will be faster (or you may even have to add a little water to your pan when starting so they don't burn).
 Remove from stove and let cool in bowl for 15-20 minutes.
+This should yield about 2 cups of cooked ingredients.

 Add all other ingredients into bowl and stir together.
 Then mush ingredients together by hand for a few minutes until thoroughly consolidated.